Botswana First Division North: FA Challenge Cup

 The top eight teams in the First Division North automatically qualify to play in the FA Challenge Cup.
-Although no First Division North team has ever won the competition, they see it as an opportunity to market their players and attract attention through shocking 'giant-killing' victories over premier league teams.
+Although no First Division North team has ever won the competition, they see it as an opportunity to market their players and attract attention through 'giant-killing' victories over premier league teams.

 Clubs

 List of teams in the 2022-23 First Division North: